-Thus, the Executive Director finds that the proposed project as conditioned is consistent with Coastal Act § 30230 which requires that "[u]ses of the marine environment shall be carried out in a manner that will sustain the biological productivity of coastal waters and that maintain healthy populations of all species of marine organisms adequate for long-term commercial, recreational, scientific, and educational purposes."
-The Executive Director also finds the project as conditioned consistent with Coastal Act § 30231 which requires that the "biological productivity of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained."
+Thus, the Executive Director finds that the proposed project as conditioned "shall be carried out in a manner that will sustain the biological productivity of coastal waters and that maintain healthy populations of all species of marine organisms adequate for long-term commercial, recreational, scientific, and educational purposes," as required by Coastal Act § 30230.
+The Executive Director also finds the project as conditioned will be carried out in a manner such that the "biological productivity of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained," as required by Coastal Act § 32031.
+The project is therefore consistent with Coastal Act §§ 30230 and 30231.

-2.6.2 Cumulative Impacts
+2.6.3 Cumulative Impacts